lorint/AdventureWorks-for-Postgres/README.md

-# AdventureWorks-for-Postgres
+# AdventureWorks for Postgres
-###  by Lorin Thwaits

-This consists of a ruby file to convert the CSVs into a format usable by Postgres, as well as a Postgres script to create the tables, load the data, add primary and foreign keys, and create some of the views used by Adventureworks.
+This consists of a ruby file to convert CSVs provided on CodePlex into a format usable by Postgres, as well as a Postgres script to create the tables, load the data, convert the hierarchyid columns, add primary and foreign keys, and create some of the views used by Adventureworks.

-## How to use this file:
+## How to set up the database:

 Download [Adventure Works 2014 OLTP Script](https://msftdbprodsamples.codeplex.com/downloads/get/880662).
 (If this link becomes broken then here's the [original page](https://msftdbprodsamples.codeplex.com/releases/view/125550).)